 What Carpenter Ants Don't Usually Damage

 When carpenter ants start to appear, it is essential to have your problem looked at by a professional pest control technician.
-Your technician will give you actionable data that will help you address the damage being done by those ants, guide you in what measures are needed to arrest the infestation, and also help you to assess any issues that are being caused by water and moisture.
+Your technician will give you actionable data that will help you address the damage being done by those ants, guide you in what measures are needed to arrest the infestation and help you assess any issues caused by water and moisture.

 If you're in our New York service area, reach out to Parkway Pest services.
 We have the tools, education, and experience to help you protect your investment.